• Features

 Once you’re done, click Next.

 ☝️ Note: Optimize GIF size.
 Before adding a GIF, ensure it meets the maximum size requirements.
 Ideally, your GIF files shouldn’t be larger than 500KB.
-If you need, you can easily reduce the size of your GIF using a tool like FreeConvert.
+If you need to, you can easily reduce the size of your GIF using a tool like FreeConvert.

 3. Choose the recipients